 Management and Supervision:

-Section 2 of the health and safety act 1974 imposes a general duty on employers to provide as much information, instructions, training and supervision to ensure the health and safety at work of the employees.
+Health and safety policy to provide as much information and instruction for training and supervision as possible.
+To safeguard the health and safety at work of all employees.

-Training is, therefore an essential duty for all managers and supervisors.
-To this end, it is the policy of the company to train all managers and supervisors.
+training is an essential duty for all managers and supervisors.
+Therefore it is the policy of the company to fully train all managers and supervisors.

-It is the responsibility of all managers and supervisors to ensure that all new employees are adequately trained.
+it is the responsibility of all managers and supervisors to ensure all new employees are adequately trained.

-Where this is not possible a first aid box is provided and the supervisor or manager concerned is responsible for first aid.
+Where this is not possible a first aid box is provided and the supervisor or manager concerned is responsible for the first aid box.

 Also that all employees are made aware of the whereabouts of fire extinguishers and the quickest exit route.